-Additional Information In the event of re-emergence of SARS, donor deferral criteria will be urgently reviewed in the light of the most up-to-date scientific knowledge.
 This entry has been revised following reports of a cluster of pneumonia cases in Wuhan, China, in 2019-20.
 The causative agent of this outbreak is a novel coronavirus (2019-nCoV).

 Common coronaviruses cause colds and respiratory tract infections but are not considered a risk for transfusion recipients.
 Since 2002 there have been outbreaks in humans of new strains of coronavirus, associated with severe pulmonary infections and mortality rates of 10-35% e.g. SARS and MERS.
-There is no evidence at present that SARS coronaviruses can be transmitted by blood transfusion.
-The implicated coronavirus genome can be found in plasma in patients suffering from SARS, although data are not yet available about the presence of virus in blood in the pre-symptomatic period, and therefore these These measures are precautionary, as there is no information at present to suggest that SARS can be transmitted by transfusion.
+There is no evidence at present that coronaviruses can be transmitted by blood transfusion or tissue/cell transplantation and therefore these measures are precautionary.